Tsuziea/Tsuziea/README.md

 # Hello there!
-I puzzle to learn, then employ what I learned on the go, keeping things *simple* and *stupid*.
+I puzzle to learn, employ what I learned on the go, and would like to keep things *simple* and *stupid*.